neo-project/docs/docs/en-us/network/private-chain/solo.md

 ### Modifying config.json

-In config.json under the neo-cli directory, make the following configurations:
+In config.json under the Neo-cli directory, make the following configurations:

 - In "UnlockWallet" specify the wallet path and wallet password.
 - Set  `StartConsensus` and `IsActive` as true.